rihards-simanovics/InvoiceShelf-mobile/README.md

 expo build:android -t app-bundle --release-channel staging

-# WSL notes
+# WSL Notes

+For Expo Application Services docs visit [EAS Docs](https://docs.expo.dev/build-reference/apk/).

-If using WSL2 but utilising Windows android-studio during dev, when building, make sure to prepend WSL Android SDK home and not windows, i.e. `ANDROID_HOME=~/Android/Sdk yarn build:android-local` - feel free to change location if Android SDK is in a different location.
+If using WSL2 but utilising Windows android-studio during dev, when building, make sure to prepend WSL Android SDK home and not windows, i.e. `ANDROID_HOME=~/Android/Sdk yarn build:android-local` - feel free to change location if Android SDK is in a different location, or I guess simply use the android-studio command line tools.